chris-gillatt/homebrew-dockerfix/README.md

     -h, --help                 Display this help message
-    -a, --all                  Do all of the below, except -s -c, --container-prune      Remove all non-running docker containers -d, --check-docker-version Check to see if there's a more up-to-date version of docker availible -i, --image-prune          Remove all dangling docker images -n, --network-prune        Remove all docker networks
+    -a, --all                  Do all of the below, except -s -c, --container-prune      Remove all non-running docker containers -d, --check-docker-version Check to see if there's a more up-to-date version of docker available -i, --image-prune          Remove all dangling docker images -n, --network-prune        Remove all docker networks
     -r, --restart-docker       Restart Docker Daemon